How we teach our pupils

 Community & Citizenship

 Many of our pupils may find accessing community groups very challenging due to their Special Educational Needs or life experiences.
-We will work to promote their understanding of community and how they can feel a part of their class group, school, home and further communities.
-As part of this, we will plan work across many areas of the curriculum.
+We work to promote their understanding of community and how they can feel a part of their class group, school, home and further communities.
+As part of this, we plan work across many areas of the curriculum.

-During the academic year we will build learning around key events such as E safety week, Anti-bullying week, Remembrance, Black History Month, Sporting Events, Charity events such as Comic relief and Macmillan Coffee and cake days.
+During the academic year we build learning around key events such as E safety week, Anti-bullying week, Remembrance, Black History Month, Sporting Events, Charity events such as Comic relief and Macmillan Coffee and cake days.

 Careers Advice

-We will also follow the Gatsby Benchmarks guidance for Careers work with all pupils.
+We also follow the Gatsby Benchmarks guidance for Careers work with all pupils.
 This is carefully planned to reflect the very individual needs of our pupils.

 Sex and Relationship Education

 Sex and relationship education forms a natural part of our curriculum.
-We will follow the new Government Guidance on the SRE curriculum.
+We follow the new Government Guidance on the SRE curriculum.

 Areas related to sex education such as family life, loving relationships, growth and caring for oneself and others are covered in units of work across the curriculum.